Building & Code Officials

 WIND

-Tested and verified to meet the wind requirements for the U.S. and Canada; certain polymeric cladding is specially designed for coastal, high-wind areas
+Tested and verified to meet the wind requirement for the majority of the country, and certain polymeric exteriors have been designed for use in coastal high wind areas.

-Earn CEUs for credit with the American Institute of Architects as well as the International Code Council in our free courses.
+Earn CEUs for credit with the American Institute of Architects in our free courses.
 Become well-versed about vinyl siding's cladding properties in one of three ways: in-person, live online, or on demand.
 In addition, we present courses throughout the year at industry gatherings, including the Congress of the New Urbanism, Building Officials of Georgia and Ohio, and National Town Builders Association, among many others.

 Man holding tablet with VSI Building Code Reference Guide displayed